aleios-cloud/sls-dev-tools/README.md

-  -p, --profile <profile>       aws profile name to use -h, --help                    output usage information -l, --location                location of your serverless project (default is current directory)
+  -p, --profile <profile>       aws profile name to use -h, --help                    output usage information -l, --location                location of your serverless project (default is current directory) --sls                         use the serverless framework to execute commands
 ```

 # A note on AWS API calls and pricing